 Jensen did a great job with the puzzles (a hallmark of adventure games).
 She elegantly combines elements of leisure games (finding hidden clues, crossing out things on a list) with interactions with a close group of characters, and includes puzzles which form a larger, overarching problem.

 The solutions are nicely hinted.
-For example, maybe halfway into the game, there is a piece of conversation which you might recall when facing the very last puzzle.
-With the environment and options being so sparse though, you don’t really need a hint.
-Such subtle hints just show Jensen has a good puzzle design ingrained in her work, and the same goes for memorable characters and building of suspense.
+For example, halfway into the game, there is a piece of conversation which you might recall when facing the very last puzzle.
+With the options being so sparse though, you do not really need a hint.
+Such subtle hints show Jensen has a good puzzle design ingrained in her work (despite some infamous exceptions), and even more can be said of her memorable characters and building of suspense.